Contract law in Europe

-The European Union (EU) single market is designed to allow businesses to trade throughout the EU on an equal footing.
+The European Union (EU) single market is allow businesses to trade throughout the EU on an equal footing.

-The EU has introduced measures to get rid of obstacles to free trade in the single market - including clauses in contracts which may restrict free trade.
-Various EU directives have dealt with areas such as e-commerce and the insurance and banking sectors, and this in turn has affected contract law in member states.
+The EU has introduced measures to get rid of obstacles to free trade in the single market. this includes clauses in contracts which may restrict free trade.
+EU directives have dealt with areas such as e-commerce and the insurance and banking sectors.
+This has affected contract law in member states.
 However, the EU does not have the right to regulate the contract law of individual countries, so each country still has its own legal contract provisions.

-The two parties to a transaction can decide between themselves where the contract is to be signed - and, therefore, which jurisdiction applies.
+The two parties can decide between themselves where to sign the contract is to be signed and, therefore, which jurisdiction applies.
 UK businesses should ensure they get professional legal advice before signing a contract in another EU member state.

 The Principles of European Contract Law

 To make it easier for businesses in member states with different contract laws to trade together, the EU has introduced the Principles of European Contract Law.
-These are a set of 'model' rules for business contracts, based on fairness and simplicity and designed to provide solutions for issues where national laws do not offer an answer.
+These are a set of 'model' rules for business contracts, based on fairness and simplicity.
+They provide solutions for issues where national laws do not offer an answer.